Between MAFS & Love Is Blind, Are We All Turning Into Armchair Psychologists?

 Advertisement

-“I was watching this d**khead on television treat his partner horrifically and it was really setting me off,” she tells Refinery29 Australia.
+“I was watching this d**khead on television treat his partner horrifically and it was really setting me off,” she tells Refinery29.
 At some point, when she was stewing in her anger, she realised that the behaviour felt familiar, because it hit close to home.

 “I started to draw parallels between the guy on TV and my ex-partner.
 The way [Bryce] would make [Melissa] feel — small, overly-sensitive, not good enough — was one thing, but it was also confronting to see how she took it, too...
 I remember watching and wanting to shake her because she wasn’t listening to the experts and she wasn’t listening to her friends, who were all telling her the same thing: run!”
 Meghan says.